 A highlight is Derek Jarman’s Garden for Peckham by K. Collins and Propagating Dan, an inventively beautiful recreation of the famous garden of artist Derek Jarman, which fuses stones, plants and industrial findings; it’s magical and inspiring.

 It’s a gift for artists for their creations to be placed within so much space and a groovy post-industrial ambience.
 Curated by Joe Balfour, Bold Tendencies is an annual enterprise that has evolved since 2007, and is a model for the pop-up art movement, bringing critical discourse and international awareness.

 We hear there is a great buzzy vibe in the evenings, when the bar is full and performances in full swing.
 Look out for dance, video, music and performance artists.
 Admission is free, but tickets can be booked online to guarantee a space.
 No matter when you visit, have your camera ready for the light effects coming from the artworks within the space, and for the impressive cityscape beyond.

 Photos: Allie Suwanrumpha

-Bold Tendencies 2013 is at Peckham Multi-Storey Car Park until 30th September 2012, for further information visit here.
+Bold Tendencies 2013 is at Peckham Multi-Storey Car Park until 30th September 2013.
+For further information visit the exhibition’s website here.